Finding the best OBD2 scanner for VW and Audi can be a challenge.

 What does the VW check engine code p0411 mean?

-Error code P0411 indicates Incorrect Flow in Secondary Air Injection System (SAI).
+Error code P0411 indicates Incorrect Flow in the Secondary Air Injection System (SAI).
 This is an emission control system that uses an air pump to flow fresh air into the exhaust system.
-Usual failure points are pump, hoses or check valve.
-Damaged exhaust system can cause this error, as well.
+Usual failure points are pump, hoses, or check valve.
+A damaged exhaust system can cause this error, as well.

-If you have Check engine light, but there are no stored codes, this usually means that your scan tool can only read generic powertrain codes.
-This is usually a case with cheaper OBD2 readers.
-VW has additional specific codes, that can be accessed by more specialized scan tools.
+If you have a Check Engine light, but there are no stored codes, this usually means that your scan tool can only read generic powertrain codes.
+This is usually the case with cheaper OBD2 readers.
+VW has additional specific codes that can be accessed by more specialized scan tools.

 What could cause VW check engine light after an oil change?

-An oil change can not cause Check engine light.
+An oil change can not cause a Check Engine light.
 If it came on immediately after the oil change was done, probably some sensor or connector was unintentionally unplugged during this process.